Apiture Developers Apiture Developers

 }

-title is a brief description of the error, while detail is a longer explanation of what the error means.
+title is a brief description of the problem, while detail is a detailed explanation of the specific problem.

-type is a URI that can be accessed to get more information, including potential remediation steps, on the error that occurred.
+type is a URI that can be accessed to get more information, including potential remediation steps, on the problem that occurred.
 In the type, the error type name is visible after the /error/ in the URI.
 In the example above, the error type name is noSuchAccount.
 This is not the same as title.
 The error type name can be used to find more information in the API Documentation, if necessary.
-Error type is documented further on our concepts page.

-The time when the error occurred is stored in the occurredAt field. status is the HTTP error code associated with the issue.
+The time when the problem occurred is stored in the occurredAt field. status is the HTTP status code associated with the problem.

-If there was an identifiable problem with the request, the problems will be listed in the problems array.
-Problems listed could include data being out of range, or unique resources not existing.
-If additional information is available for the specific errors encountered, that information is available in the attributes object.
+If there were multiple problems with the request, the problems will be listed in the problems array; elements of that array are also apiProblem objects.
+If additional information is available for the specific problems, that information is available in the attributes object of each apiProblem object.

 How can we help?